LloydLion/DidiFrame/DidiFrame/DocFX/articles/first_project.md

 Discord client is "window" to discord server, we can interact with discord server only using client.
 To add DSharpPlus-based client into di call `AddDSharpClient(IConfiguration)` extension method on service collection.

+### Localization

+We have to translate bot to different lang to salve this propblem created Microsoft.Extensions.Localization library that included into DidiFrame.
+To add it call `AddLocalization` extension method on service collection.
+But we recommend to use `AddConfiguratedLocalization()` extension method from DidiFrame because it also adds logging filters for localizers.
+P.S.
+Localization module is required by many component and without it noone module will work.

 ## Step 5 - Run